camunda/camunda-docs-manual/content/user-guide/camunda-bpm-rpa-bridge.md

 **How can I match a substring?**

-Note that multiple errorEventDefinitions are provided.
-The first that evaluates to true will trigger the referenced error.
-In this example `myErrorEventDefinition1` and `myErrorEventDefinition2` will trigger the same error while `myErrorEventDefinition1` will trigger a different error:
+Note that if multiple errorEventDefinitions are provided, the first one that evaluates to true will trigger the referenced error.
+In this example `myErrorEventDefinition1` and `myErrorEventDefinition2` will trigger the same error while `myErrorEventDefinition3` will trigger a different one:

 ```xml
 <bpmn:serviceTask id="myRPAtask" name="GenerateReceipt" camunda:type="external" camunda:topic="RPA">